 Noteholders may convert all or a portion of their 2026 Notes at their option only in the following circumstances: (1) during any calendar quarter (and only during such quarter) commencing after the calendar quarter ending on June 30, 2021, if the last reported sale price per share of the Company's Class B Common Stock exceeds 130% of the conversion price for each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter; (2) during the five consecutive business days immediately after any ten consecutive trading day period (such ten consecutive trading day period, the "measurement period") in which the trading price per \$1 principal amount of 2026 Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price per share of the Company's Class B Common Stock on such trading day and the conversion rate on such trading day; (3) upon the occurrence of certain corporate events or distributions on the Company's Class B Common Stock, as described in the offering memorandum; (4) if the Company calls the 2026 Notes for redemption; and (5) at any time from, and including, October 15, 2025 until the close of business on the second scheduled trading day immediately before the maturity date.
-The Company will settle conversions by paying or delivering, as applicable, cash, shares of the Company's Class B Common Stock or a combination of cash and shares of the Company's Class B Common Stock per \$1 principal amount of 2026 Notes, which represents an initial conversion price of approximately \$64.13 per share, and is subject to adjustment as described in the offering memorandum.
-If a "make-whole fundamental change" (as defined in the offering memorandum) occurs, then the Company will, in certain circumstances, increase the conversion rate for a specified period of time.
+The Company will settle conversions by paying or delivering, as applicable, cash, shares of the Company's Class B Common Stock or a combination of cash and shares of the Company's Class B Common Stock, at the Company's election, based on the applicable conversion rate.
+The initial conversion rate is 15.5925 shares of the Company's Class B Common Stock per \$1 principal amount of 2026 Notes, which represents an initial conversion price of approximately \$64.13 per share, and is subject to adjustment as described in the offering memorandum.
+If a "make-whole fundamental change" (as defined in the offering memorandum) occurs, then the Company will, in certain ci